Enjoying our puzzle hints?

 SQUATTER

-Why it's tricky: multiple meanings, could refer to the person or the act of squatting
+Why it's tricky: multiple meanings, could refer to a person occupying a property or a tennis term

 JAW

-Definition: a horror movie title without the 's', referencing the 1975 film Jaws
+Definition: a horror movie title without the letter 'S', referencing the film 'Jaws'

-Why it's tricky: could be mistaken for the body part
+Why it's tricky: could be mistaken for the anatomical term

 Connections #1000 explained